 - When the skin is completely covered in shallow punctures turn it over so it is flesh side up.
 With a sharp knife cut a crosshatch pattern about 1/3-inch deep over the flesh.

 The purpose of this crosshatching is to allow for even roasting.
 Sprinkle the flesh of the pork belly with salt and pepper.
 Use clean hands for this and rub it into all the cuts in the crosshatch.

 Step 4: Prepare the Pork Loin and assemble the porchetta:

 This pork loin is going to be slathered with those bright, savory mix of spices and herbs and taste amazing in the porchetta!

-Lay the pork loin on the workspace and open it up like a book.
-Now, spread that flavor-packed spice/herb mix over the entire surface.
+- Lay the pork loin on the workspace and open it up like a book.
+Spread spice/herb mix over the entire surface.
 Be sure to work it into all the crevices so the flavor will permeate the flesh.
 Using a microplane, zest the orange peel over the seasoned pork loin.

 Sewing up the Porchetta:

 - To sew the seam of pork belly closed, for each stitch insert the needle at least 1/4-inch from the edge to ensure it doesn’t pull loose.
 The skin of the belly is tough and the tip of a knife is helpful to pierce the skin for the needle to enter.
 Pull the stitches tight to keep the edges of the belly close together.
 Sew the edges together from end to end.

 - Tie kitchen twine around the porchetta at 1-inch intervals, keeping the twine pulled tightly.
 Some folks like to have another wrap going lengthwise around the porchetta to create a tighter package.
 This would be an optional step but I have found that it is not necessary.